Derek (TV series): Reception

 The second series of Derek generated some positive reviews.
 The second series currently holds a 67% based on 9 critics on Rotten Tomatoes.
 Hank Stuever of The Washington Post reacted positively, saying "Derek is an honest and often charming endeavor."
 Kyle Anderson of Entertainment Weekly also praised the show, but says the absence of Karl Pilkington hurt the series, saying: "The second series mostly upholds the first's tricky precedent, but the absence of regular Gervais associate Karl Pilkington means the yuks are a bit less hearty."
 Terry Ramsey of The Telegraph wrote, "We didn't need a second series of Ricky Gervais's comedy drama Derek."
 In a review in The Guardian, Sam Wollaston says "That's the other big problem with Derek...it's not very smart.
 Or very funny.
 Or very good."
 Msn.com says "Ricky Gervais' Derek remains a mawkish mess.
 Where to begin?
 The mockumentary format is moribund.
 The ethics are muddy.
 The tone is all over the place in everything but its consistent condescension."
 Matt D of Unrealitytv.co.uk agrees, saying "The primary reasons for this are the imbalance in tone and Gervais' central performance, both of which stop Derek from being a truly enjoyable programme."
 AV Club says "Derek has all the creative ambition of [an online video of little piggies and bunnies doing cute things]."
 Indie Wire says "Series two is all over the map."
 Michael Hogan of The Telegraph says Derek is a "saccharine series" and "dreadful".
 Serena Davies, from the same publication, says "the show seems to have been devised by someone of Derek's limited intelligence...
-[I will not be] wasting any more of my time watching this rather flimsy, curiously pointless program."
+[I will not be] wasting any more of my time watching this rather flimsy, curiously pointless programme."

 The special was given two stars out of five by The Telegraph.
 The reviewer, Ed Power, criticised the episode for the "weak performance" from Gervais and the "sub-Forrest Gump sympathy milking".
 He described it as "glib" and "manipulative".
 The Guardian reviewer Julia Raeside concurred, adding "I can find no comedy in it, and it lacks the emotional truth required for a drama."